How to set up automated document verification workflows

 Three breaking points in manual processes

 Increasing volume.
 Regulatory requirements continue to expand.
-The European Anti-Money Laundering Regulation (2024/1624) broadens the scope of obligated entities and mandates more frequent checks.
+The Anti-Money Laundering Act of 2020 (AMLA) and FinCEN's evolving guidance broaden the scope of obligated entities and mandate more frequent checks.
+The Corporate Transparency Act adds beneficial ownership reporting obligations for millions of US companies.
 Compliance teams absorb growing volumes without proportional staff increases.

 Format diversity.
-A single process can involve identity cards, passports, proof of address, pay slips, certificates of incorporation, insurance certificates, and bank statements.
+A single process can involve driver's licenses, passports, proof of address, pay stubs, articles of incorporation, insurance certificates, and bank statements.
 Each document type has its own validity criteria, security features, and expiration rules.
 No human operator can master all these reference frameworks without error.

 Audit trail requirements.
 Regulators expect a complete audit trail for every compliance decision.
-Under GDPR, every processing activity involving personal data must be documented and justified.
-A manual process without systematic logging exposes the organization to sanctions during an inspection.
+Under the BSA, every CDD and identity verification decision must be documented and retained for at least five years.
+State privacy laws like the CCPA impose additional requirements on how personal data is processed and stored.
+A manual process without systematic logging exposes the organization to sanctions during an examination.

 For a detailed cost analysis of manual verification, see our complete document verification guide.